mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        Users can acknowledge VictorOps alerts only from the VictorOps dashboard.

-   * - OpsGenie
+   * - Opsgenie

      -

      - :icon:`check`

-     - Sends the alert to an `OpsGenie <https://www.opsgenie.com/>`_ account.
-Enter only the OpsGenie API key.
-Define escalation rules and alert assignments directly in OpsGenie.
+     - Sends the alert to an `Opsgenie <https://www.opsgenie.com/>`_ account.
+Enter only the Opsgenie API key.
+Define escalation rules and alert assignments directly in Opsgenie.

-       Users can acknowledge OpsGenie alerts only from the OpsGenie dashboard.
+       Users can acknowledge Opsgenie alerts only from the Opsgenies dashboard.